 It Boosts Morale

 Not only will promoting an individual employee do wonders for their confidence and productivity, but choosing to promote from within sends a positive message to the rest of your staff as well.
+For example, if you run a road cleaning service company, (say) winter snow removal, then try crediting your service team as a whole rather than focusing on the upliftment of a specific individual of the team.
 People will naturally feel more engaged in their work if they have the opportunity to advance their career in a meaningful way.

 It’s Cheaper & Faster